DiamondLightSource/Savu/doc/source/howto/install/savu_hpc.rst

 a high performance parallel filesystem, such as GPFS or Lustre.

 Requirements:
-    - A Unix system with MPI libraries installed: Savu has been test with `openMPI <https://www.open-mpi.org/>`_ (latest version 4.1.1)
+    - A Unix system with MPI libraries installed: Savu has been tested with `openMPI <https://www.open-mpi.org/>`_ (version 4.1.1)

 **Installation of Savu HPC outside Diamond Light Source (DLS) systems**